unik-name/help-unikname/docs/3-unikname-connect/howto-get-unikname-trust-certificate-organization.md

 Then make an immediate backup of these information in a safe place.
 We're going to reuse it soon.

 ## Step 2.
-Use your exclusive COUPON CODE to create the @unikname ID for your organization
+Create the @unikname ID for your organization

 Okay, now you can create the @unikname for your organization, using your exclusive COUPON CODE (see prerequisites here above) and with the information of the just created cryptoaccount.